axe-api/docs/docs/learn/bookstore-api.md

 ]
 ```

-You can see the following pagination result when you visit the [localhost:3000/api/v1/users](http://localhost:3000/api/v1/users);
+You can see the following pagination result when you visit the <a href="http://localhost:3000/api/v1/users" target="_blank">localhost:3000/api/v1/users</a>;

 ```json
 {